+Step 2.
+Slice the mushroom, cut them into smaller pieces.
 Once you’ve sliced your mushrooms into slices as above, stack the slices and rotate the pile 90 degrees.
 Now chop across the mushrooms again, this will give you dice or cubes of mushroom.
 You can chop the blocks of mushrooms as chunky or as small as you like, depending on what you’re using them for.

+Step 3.
+Mince mushrooms.
 For minced mushrooms, you’re going to cut the blocks VERY fine, so that you end up with tiny blocks.
 This will mean cutting across the mushroom flesh from different directions to give a fine texture.

 Seasoning your mushrooms for cooking

 Many herbs, spices and seasoning liquids pair beautifully with mushrooms and here are some suggestions for you to try:

 - Parsley – parsley butters take mushrooms to the next level